top of page

 Donations

-Any donations received by the Heyhouses Ring will be used for the project to augment the bells at
+Any donations received by the Heyhouses Ring will be used support ringing training at the St. Anne's Ringing School,

 Contact details for The Heyhouses Ring